 Guidroz Food Center

 And a popular gathering place it is; Guidroz Food Center is a neighborhood favorite, and walking inside is like stepping back in time.
-The butchers know their customers by name, and meat is cut to order.
-Boudin is made using a family recipe, and they sell hundreds of pounds of it each week.
+The butchers know their customers by name and cut meat to order.
+They make boudin using a family recipe and sell hundreds of pounds of it each week.
 If it’s ordered “cold-to-go,” a gentleman behind the counter will wrap a few links in butcher paper, seal the package with masking tape, and offer a reminder not to boil the boudin, or else it’ll bust in the hot water and make a gumbo.
 The preferred cooking method, he’ll tell you, is to bring the water to a boil, turn off the heat, and then drop the links into the pot for two minutes to warm.

 Of course, customers who want to leave the cooking to the Food Center can do that, too.
 Of all the boudin sold each week, most of it goes to hungry customers who eat it right inside the store.
 The hot food counter is an attraction and a gathering place, and on the lunch hour it’s not uncommon to see a line of customers extending halfway down the store, all the way past the bread aisle.
-There’s a changing daily menu of house cooked specialties, including local favorites.
-Red beans are offered on Monday, and cowboy stew is cooked on Thursdays and Saturdays.
-But don’t fear missing out: hot boudin links are offered every day.
+There’s a changing daily menu of house-cooked specialties, including local favorites.
+Guidroz serves red beans on Monday and cowboy stew on Thursdays and Saturdays.
+But don’t fear missing out: they have hot boudin links every day.